baandab/hamachi/README.md

 The fastest way to build this is to download the docker-compose.yml, edit it and then run:

+		docker pull -d
 		docker-compose up -d

-To log-in use the bash_hamachi.sh script (found in the Script folder):
+To log-in to the container use the *bash_hamachi.sh* script (found in the Scripts folder):

 		#!/bin/sh

 		# Name:
 		# -----
-		# bash_influx.sh
+		# bash_hamachi.sh

 		ID=`/usr/local/bin/docker ps | grep hamachi | cut -f1 -d" "`
 		/usr/local/bin/docker exec -it --user=root $ID /bin/bash